 Legend has it that the Tengger Crater was dug up by a giant who wanted to impress a princess.

-The easiest solution is to stay in Malang and arrange the trip from there.
-You’ll have to hire a motocross or a jeep to go, there’s the sand desert to cross.
+The easiest solution is to stay in Malang or Surabaya in East Java and arrange a tour from there.
+You’ll have to hire a moross or a jeep to go, there’s the sand desert to cross.
 Some locals go with scooters but I don’t advise it.

-You’ll have to leave around midnight and you will be back around noon the next day.
+You’ll have to leave around midnight is want to watch the sunrise and you will be back around noon the next day.
 I went with Rovy from Moto East Java, you can reach him on his what’s app (+62 851-0503-0747).
 He’s really nice and a good driver.
-Driving in the sand desert into the crater with a motocross is really adventurous and funky, it can even be a funny experience if you’re not scared.
+Driving in the sand desert into the crater with a moross is really adventurous and funky, it can even be a funny experience if you’re not scared.

-It gets really, really cold, around 2 degrees Celsius especially when your driving on the motocross or waiting for the sunrise.
-You’ll have people renting winter jackets at the viewpoint if you need.
+It gets really, really cold, around 2 degrees Celsius especially when you’re driving on the moross or waiting for the sunrise.
+You’ll have people renting winter jackets at the viewpoint if you need them.

-You can also book a combined tour of Bromo and Ijen from Yogjakarta, with food, accommodation, and transportation included.
-Some operators also offer transportation on to Bali after visiting Ijen instead of going back to Yogja.
+You can also book a combined tour of East Java’s Volcanoes, Bromo and Ijen, from Yogjakarta, with food, accommodation, and transportation included.
+Some operators also offer transportation to Bali after visiting Mount Ijen instead of going back to Yogja.

-If you go watch the sunset: warm winter clothes (gloves and a jacket are essential), especially if you go on a motocross.
+If you go watch the sunset: warm winter clothes (gloves and a jacket are essential), especially if you go on a moross.

 If you go there during the day, to visit the crater, it’s pretty hot, so light clothes.
 Keep in mind that it’s really dusty, you might want to pack a mask.

-How to visit Gunung Bromo without a tour :
+How to visit Mount Bromo without a tour – DIY Tour

-From there it’s only a 40 minutes walk to the Bromo crater.
+From there it’s only a 40 minutes walk to the Bromo crater and the National Park.
 If you want to avoid the crowd and save money, there are plenty of nice viewpoints to watch the sunrise from around Cemoro Lawang (you won’t have to hire a 4WD this way).
 The view is less spectacular but still a nice experience.
 The next day you can move on directly to your next destination but it may be better to spend an extra night to rest, you’ll be tired.